mbido/Perturbed-oil-and-vinegar-signature-scheme/report/report.typ

   )
 $

-If the system has more than one solution, we generate a new *vinegar* and than solve the system again or generate again.
-This thanksfully happens rarely.
+If the system has more than one solution, we generate a new *vinegar* and than solve the system again until we have a non singular system to solve.
+Having multiple solutions thanksfully happens rarely.

-For that system to be solved, we can first rewrite it another way :
+For that system to be solved, we can first rewrite it :

 We write $Y = mat(O, V)$ with $O, V in FF_n^k$.
 Let us take an $F_i$ and an $m_i$, we have :
 $